ccdale/s3tar/README.md

   If neither the 'end' nor the 'length' parameter is given, the end time defaults to 'now'.

-  If the 'start' parameter is not given no filtering of the files is performed, and all files found down the path are copied across to the tar archive recursively.
+  If the 'start' parameter is not given no time filtering of the files is performed, and all files found down the path are copied across to the tar archive recursively.

+  To use the last modified time stamp of the files rather than their names for filtering pass the '-M' flag.

+  To use the name filter, pass in a partial string that object names must contain.

+  The tar archive can be compressed using gzip, bzip2 or lzma.
+Defaults to gzip.
+Pass a one char string to the `-c` option of "g", "b", "z" or "n".
+  "n" is no compression.
+The output tar archive will be named accordingly:
+  ".tar.gz" for gzip, ".tar.bz2" for bzip2, ".tar.xz" for lzma and ".tar"
+  for no compression.

+  Using the "-q" switch will turn off all messages (except errors) apart from the final output of the full path of the tar archive that is created.

+  Using the "-v" switch will make the program verbose, showing each file that is copied into the tar archive.

 Options:
+  -c, --compression TEXT  optional compression ['b', 'g', 'n', 'z'], default
+                          'g'

   -e, --end TEXT          optional end time
   -l, --length TEXT       optional time length (i.e. 1d, 3h, 4w)
-  -M, --usemodified   use last modified time stamp rather than filename for
+  -M, --usemodified       use last modified time stamp rather than filename
-                      filtering
+                          for filtering

+  -N, --name TEXT         optional name filter
-  -p, --profile TEXT  AWS CLI profile to use (chaim alias) -s, --start TEXT    optional start time
+  -p, --profile TEXT      AWS CLI profile to use (chaim alias) -q, --quiet             be very quiet, only show the tar file name -s, --start TEXT        optional start time
-  --help              Show this message and exit.
+  -v, --verbose           show files that are being copied --help                  Show this message and exit.

 ```

 ## Install